GrantBirki/tgct/content/posts/tgct/index.md

 ### Recovery

 Like all surgeries, the first part of recovery starts in the post anesthesia care unit (PACU).
 This is where they monitor you as you wake up from general anesthesia.
-Some people can have a hard time waking up from general anesthesia or feel nasueous.
+Some people can have a hard time waking up from general anesthesia or feel nauseous.
 I did not have any issues, so they moved my groggy self to a recovery room.
 As I was starting to wake up, the nurse explained to me that she was going to give me a dose of pain medication "just in case" (I had no pain).
 I asked what she was going to give me and she said "fentanyl".
 Moments later I went *night-night* and woke up about an hour later.
 I was still groggy, and now also high as a kite from the fentanyl.
-I remember really wanting to eat jello so I slurpped down a few cups and had apple juice.
+I remember really wanting to eat jello so I slurped down a few cups and had apple juice.
 I told the nurse how happy the jello made me and she asked if I wanted to see my partner now.
 I said "yes" so she sent in Leah to be with me.

 ![recovery](recovery.jpg)

 The recovery in the hospital was an incredibly smooth process.
 In fact, my only complaint was that it took too long and I wished I could have gone home even earlier!
-I had no pain, didn't require any additional medicaition, wasn't nauseous, and nothing was numb.
+I had no pain, didn't require any additional medication, wasn't nauseous, and nothing was numb.
 I was able to walk around on crutches okay (required to do so before being discharged) and I was able to urinate.
 In fact, I was able to urinate **a lot**.

 ![jug](jug.jpg)